-Parents should understand that the school's first responsibility is the protection of all of its students.
+Parents should understand that the school's first responsibility is the protection of all of its students, faculty/staff, and parents.
 The school takes this responsibility very seriously.
-Therefore, if a student brings a weapon to school, or to a school function, or has a weapon on his/her person, the school may immediately suspend or expel the student.
-Parents are advised that the school may contact local police or appropriate authorities and will note in the student's permanent record that he/she was suspended or expelled for possession of a weapon on school premises or at a school function.
-Possession includes, but is not necessarily limited to, having a weapon in a locker, book bag, purse, or vehicle.
+Therefore, if a student or parent brings a weapon to school, or a school function, or has a weapon on his/her person, the school may immediately expel the student or ban the parent from campus.
+All should be advised that the school may contact local police or appropriate authorities and will note in the student's permanent record that he/she was suspended or expelled for possession of a weapon on school premises or at a school function.
+Possession includes but is not necessarily limited to, having a weapon in a locker, book bag, purse, or vehicle.

-If the school determines that a threat of violence is credible and specifically directed toward particular students or staff, the administration will report to the student and/or staff member that a threat was made.
-The school will also report the threat to appropriate authorities.
-Students making such threats could result in suspension or expulsion.
-For purposes of this policy, credible means a reasonable belief or suspicion, determined at the sole discretion of school administration, that the threat was or might be genuine or that the student was or might be capable of carrying out the threat.
-The student's permanent record will reflect the expulsion for making a threat of violence.
+If the school determines that a threat of violence (made by a student or parent) is credible (with or without a weapon involved) and specifically directed toward students, faculty/staff, or other parents the administration will report to the student and/or staff member that a threat was made.
+The school will also report the threat to the appropriate authorities.
+Students or parents making such threats could result in suspension, expulsion, or ban from campus.
+For purposes of this policy, credible means a reasonable belief or suspicion, determined at the sole discretion of school administration, that the threat was or might be genuine or that the student/parents were or might be capable of carrying out the threat.

+The student and/or parents' permanent record will reflect the threat of violence and appropriate action will be taken.